SpiderMonkey: History

 having been "recruited to Netscape with the promise of 'doing Scheme' in the browser".

 (The idea of using Scheme was abandoned when "engineering management [decided] that the language must 'look like Java'".)
 In late 1996, Eich, needing to "pay off [the] substantial technical debt" left from the first year, "stayed home for two weeks to rewrite Mocha as the codebase that became known as SpiderMonkey".
 (Mocha was the original working name for the language.)

 In 2011, Eich transferred management of the SpiderMonkey code to Dave Mandelin.

 Versions

 Standards

 SpiderMonkey implements the ECMA-262 specification (ECMAScript).
 ECMA-357 (ECMAScript for XML (E4X)) was dropped in early 2013.

 Internals

-SpiderMonkey is written in C/C++ and contains an interpreter, the IonMonkey JIT compiler, and a garbage collector.
+SpiderMonkey is written in C/C++ and contains an interpreter, the WarpMonkey JIT compiler, and a garbage collector.

 TraceMonkey

 TraceMonkey was the first JIT compiler written for the JavaScript language.
 Initially introduced as an option in a beta release and introduced in Brendan Eich's blog on August 23, 2008, the compiler became part of the mainline release as part of SpiderMonkey in Firefox 3.5, providing "performance improvements ranging between 20 and 40 times faster" than the baseline interpreter in Firefox 3.

 Instead of compiling whole functions, TraceMonkey was a tracing JIT, which operates by recording control flow and data types during interpreter execution.
 This data then informed the construction of trace trees, highly specialized paths of native code.

 Improvements to JägerMonkey eventually made TraceMonkey obsolete, especially with the development of the SpiderMonkey type inference engine.
 TraceMonkey is absent from SpiderMonkey from Firefox 11 onward.